-Or visit the the town of Quimper for the famous Saint-Corentin cathedral and the Fine Arts museum.
-To view forts and stunning 360 degree view of the Atlantic, head to the port city of Saint Malo.
-Saint Malo also has one of the most popular beaches in Brittany along with Carnac-Plage beach in Carnac.
+Or visit the town of Quimper for the famous Saint-Corentin cathedral and the Fine Arts museum.
+To view forts and a stunning 360-degree view of the Atlantic, head to the port city of Saint-Malo.
+Saint-Malo also has one of the most popular beaches in Brittany along with Carnac-Plage beach in Carnac.

 Île de France

 The capital of France, Paris is located in Île de France, which means there is 99% chance that you will be dropping by this region.
 The romantic city of Paris cannot be compared with any other place.

 The Louvre, Arc de Triomphe and the Eiffel Tower are just a few of the main attractions in Paris.
 But make sure to walk along the Seine River and visit the Sacre Coeur too.
 This Roman Catholic basilica is stunning.
 Explore the underground passages and the Carmel Monastery of the quiet ancient medieval city of Pointoise in the suburbs of Paris, which dates back to the middle ages.